Ryaxwn7/SafeGym/results/2026-06-13-safedreamer-eval/RESULTS.md

 ## Interpretation

-The SafeDreamer checkpoint acts as a world-model-based safe RL policy in the same Safety-Gymnasium task family.
-In this smoke evaluation, it achieved higher return than the random baseline while producing zero true cost in the two completed episodes.
-Compared with reward-only PPO, SafeDreamer sacrificed return but avoided safety violations.
+The SafeDreamer checkpoint is the primary subject of the project.
+This clean run establishes that the OSRP-Vector checkpoint can be loaded and evaluated in `SafetyPointGoal1-v0`, and it gives the clean reference point for later attack experiments.

+The random and PPO rows are auxiliary context only.
+They are not the main comparison target.
+The next required experiment is to evaluate the same SafeDreamer checkpoint under observation and cost-signal attacks such as `lidar_blind`, `hazard_blind`, and `cost_under`, then compare true cost and violation rate against this clean baseline.

-This is a promising smoke result, not a final statistical conclusion: SafeDreamer was evaluated for only two episodes on CPU because each policy step is slow and the original eval path spends extra time generating prediction plots/videos.
-A stronger final comparison should run more episodes or patch eval-only mode to disable report plotting.
+This is not a final statistical conclusion: SafeDreamer was evaluated for only two episodes on CPU because each policy step is slow and the original eval path spends extra time generating prediction plots/videos.
+A stronger final result should run 10-20 episodes per attack condition or patch eval-only mode to disable report plotting.

 ## Outputs